yiling-huang/diabetes_knn_R/README.md

 Objectives: Apply K Nearest Neighbors method to predict wheter people have diabetes

 What did I do?
-  Data Preprocessing
+  A. Data Preprocessing
      1. Detect missing value
      2. Normalize data
-  Find optimal k
+  B. Find optimal k
-  Separate data into train and test
+  C. Separate data into train and test
-  Fit data into model
+  D. Fit data into model
-  Measure performance of model
+  E. Measure performance of model